About | Events | Shop

 The Ball-Sellers House is open April through October on Saturday from 1- 4 pm.

 The Ball-Sellers House, is owned and operated by the Arlington Historical Society.
-The farm house was built circa 1750 by John Ball and is the oldest structure in Arlington County.
-Three generations of the Carlin family owned the house, starting with the Glencarlyn namesake, William Carlin, who was a tailor for George and Martha Washington.
-The house has been restored to its colonial era condition.
+The farmhouse was built circa by John and Elizabeth Ball and three generations of the Carlin family owned the house, starting with the Glencarlyn namesake, William Carlin, who was a tailor for George and Martha Washington.

 The last private owner was Marian Sellers who lived in the house as a child.
 She donated the house to the Society in 1975.
 The building is on the National Register of Historic Sites and is designated a Virginia State Historical Landmark.